jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 2020-10-31 08:30| San Francisco, CA |
 | 2020-10-31 09:00| Dallas, TX |

 The client is upset.
 The pickup in San Francisco is in Pacific time zone, and 08:30 in that location is after the 09:00 pickup in Dallas.
-But sorting the Wall-Clock time only knows the Wall-Clock time for comparison.
+But sorting the wall clock time compares only the time part for comparison, not the time zone offset.

 Let's look closer at what happened, and how to avoid this outcome.